 LAS CRUCES, N.M.
 (AP) — A blind New Mexico man who recently earned an auto mechanics degree is looking for a job.

-Clifford Alderson, 48, a graduate from a joint New Mexico State University-Dona Ana Community College program, earned his degree by listening and learning to feel his way around the vehicle, KOAT-TV reports (http://goo.gl/8bqttK ).
+Clifford Alderson, 48, a graduate from a joint New Mexico State University-Dona Ana Community College program, earned his degree by listening and learning to feel his way around the vehicle, KOAT-TV reported.

-His mother has the disease, and so does his 15-year-old daughter, Lydia.
+His mother has the disease, as does his 15-year-old daughter, Lydia.

 “When I graduated it didn’t feel like I graduated.
 I felt like I was in a dream,” said Alderson, who walks with a collapsible cane.